iviviano/Algorithms/Grading/HW5.md

 - Very nice, extensive test suite.

 Parsing notes:
 - Note that you can do `(provide (all-defined-out))` in your "parse.rkt" file instead of listing each procedure.
+This will save you some typing :)

 Interpreting notes:
 -